Regular polytope: Abstract polytopes

 This concept may be easier for the reader to grasp if one considers the relationship of the cube and the hemicube.
 An ordinary cube has 8 corners, they could be labeled A to H, with A opposite H, B opposite G, and so on.
 In a hemicube, A and H would be treated as the same corner.
 So would B and G, and so on.
 The edge AB would become the same edge as GH, and the face ABEF would become the same face as CDGH.
 The new shape has only three faces, 6 edges and 4 corners.

 The 11-cell cannot be formed with regular geometry in flat (Euclidean) hyperspace, but only in positively curved (elliptic) hyperspace.

 A few years after Grünbaum's discovery of the 11-cell, H. S. M. Coxeter independently discovered the same shape.
-He had earlier discovered a similar polytope, the 57-cell (Coxeter 1982, 1984).
+He had earlier discovered a similar polytope, the 57-cell.

 By 1994 Grünbaum was considering polytopes abstractly as combinatorial sets of points or vertices, and was unconcerned whether faces were planar.
 As he and others refined these ideas, such sets came to be called abstract polytopes.
 An abstract polytope is defined as a partially ordered set (poset), whose elements are the polytope's faces (vertices, edges, faces etc.) ordered by containment.
 Certain restrictions are imposed on the set that are similar to properties satisfied by the classical regular polytopes (including the Platonic solids).
 The restrictions, however, are loose enough that regular tessellations, hemicubes, and even objects as strange as the 11-cell or stranger, are all examples of regular polytopes.

-A geometric polytope is understood to be a realization of the abstract polytope, such that there is a one-to-one mapping from the abstract elements to the geometric.
+A geometric polytope is understood to be a realization of the abstract polytope, such that there is a one-to-one mapping from the abstract elements to the corresponding faces of the geometric realisation.
 Thus, any geometric polytope may be described by the appropriate abstract poset, though not all abstract polytopes have proper geometric realizations.

 The theory has since been further developed, largely by McMullen & Schulte (2002), but other researchers have also made contributions.

 Regularity of abstract polytopes

 Regularity has a related, though different meaning for abstract polytopes, since angles and lengths of edges have no meaning.

 The definition of regularity in terms of the transitivity of flags as given in the introduction applies to abstract polytopes.

 Any classical regular polytope has an abstract equivalent which is regular, obtained by taking the set of faces.
-But non-regular classical polytopes can have regular abstract equivalents, since abstract polytopes don't care about angles and edge lengths, for example.
+But non-regular classical polytopes can have regular abstract equivalents, since abstract polytopes do not retain information about angles and edge lengths, for example.
 And a regular abstract polytope may not be realisable as a classical polytope.

 All polygons are regular in the abstract world, for example, whereas only those having equal angles and edges of equal length are regular in the classical world.